-- Once a non-regular employee has satisfactorily completed probation s/he becomes a continuous employee. - 11.4.5.2.2 Non-regular employees will be assigned work in their area(s) of appointment on the basis of seniority as defined by the department/functional area.
-A non-regular employee will be offered an additional work in his/her area(s) of appointment if work the employee has satisfactorily performed, or similar duties within the competence of the employee, recur within the next three terms.
-An employee who refuses such an offer forfeits his/her rights to a further appointment unless the offer would require the employee to work in three consecutive terms (see 6.8.15). - 11.4.5.2.3 A non-regular employee who has had workload assigned only pursuant to 2.3.2 and 6.15 for three consecutive terms shall have his/her reappointment rights extinguished at the end of the third term. - 11.4.5.2.4 A non-regular employee will have his/her continuous appointment status terminated if: - an evaluation judged on the criteria set out in 11.5.2 indicates less than satisfactory performance, or - the reduction process under 11.8 is applied, or - there are insufficient non-regular sections available in the functional area; insufficient non-regular sections may arise as a consequence of assigning a duty load to an RPT employee in excess of his/her committed minimum.
+- Once a non-regular employee has satisfactorily completed probation s/he becomes a continuous employee. - Non-regular employees will be assigned work in their area(s) of appointment on the basis of seniority as defined by the department/functional area.
+Seniority for the purposes of this article will be defined as number of sections taught in the department/functional area; seniority as defined in 11.8.6; or, another method of calculating seniority that has been provided in writing to the Dean pursuant to 2.8.2.4 by September 30, 2007.
+A non-regular employee will be offered additional work in his/her area(s) of appointment if work the employee has satisfactorily performed, or similar duties within the competence of the employee, recur within the next three terms.
+An employee who refuses such an offer forfeits his/her rights to a further appointment unless the offer would require the employee to work in three consecutive terms or the offer of further work occurs within 30 calendar days prior to the start of the assignment (see 6.8.14). - 11.4.5.2.3 A non-regular employee who has had workload assigned only pursuant to 2.3.2 and 6.15 for three consecutive terms shall have his/her reappointment rights extinguished at the end of the third term. - 11.4.5.2.4 A non-regular employee will have his/her continuous appointment status terminated if:

+- an evaluation judged on the criteria set out in 11.5.2 indicates less than satisfactory performance, or - the reduction process under 11.8 is applied, or - there are insufficient non-regular sections available in the functional area; insufficient non-regular sections may arise as a consequence of assigning a duty load to an RPT employee in excess of his/her committed minimum.